When to Travel:

 Much of the Silk Road passes through Central Asia and covers regions of extreme landscapes, including deserts and mountains.
 Between the lowest point at 132m (433ft) below sea level to peaks over 7,000m (23,000ft) high, the weather varies from one extreme to another as travel across the zones from scorching hot summers and freezing winters.
 By rule of thumb, Spring and autumn (May and September) are the best seasons to visit, as temperatures are milder and conditions perfect for travel.

-If you visit either the lowlands or the highlands, the weather is not an issue, but if you combine both, you may need to equip yourself for cold and warm weather.
+The weather is not an issue if you visit either the lowlands or the highlands, but if you combine both, you may need to prepare for cold and warm weather.

-Uzbekistan, Kazakhstan, Turkmenistan and Tajikistan, which sit in the lowlands, have agreeable springlike weather from March to May and September to November.
-On the other hand, Kazakhstan is, for all intents and purposes, Siberia with sweltering summers and winters that last a month longer at either end.
+Uzbekistan, Kazakhstan, Turkmenistan, and Tajikistan, which are in the lowlands, have agreeable springlike weather from March to May and September to November.
+On the other hand, Kazakhstan is essentially Siberia, with sweltering summers and winters that last a month longer at either end.

 Kyrgyzstan's mountainous areas, particularly the Pamir Highway, are best visited in the summer from mid-June until mid-September.